Cambridge-Hands-On-Science/Experiments/Experiments/Materials Science/Alloys.md

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

-### **Hazard**:  Plasticine Models

-**Description**: Ingestion and risk of accidentally hitting children when arms fly apart from breaking.

-**Affected People**: Public

-**Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12

-**Mitigation**: Plasticine and sand are both non-toxic, although parents should be informed as eating small quantities may lead to stomach upset.
-Large quantities may require a stomach pump however there's no need to be giving out large amounts.
-Don't give plasticine to small children and tell them not to eat it.
-Ensure children are standing apart while testing models and ensure they pull gently.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

 ### **Hazard**:  Bimetallic jumping discs

 **Description**: Ingestion and risk of accidentally touching hot discs heated by heat gun.